What are wasps?

 German yellow jacket

 These stinging insects are black and yellow, and their abdomens have a spade-shaped black mark.
 They also have a series of black spots down both sides of their abdomen.

 Northern paper wasp

 Northern paper wasps are a native species of paper wasps.
 Adults have yellow legs and cinnamon-colored markings on their abdomen.

 Are wasps dangerous?

 Why do I have a wasp problem?

 Our yards, homes, other structures, trees, and woodpiles provide safe shelter for wasps to build their nests.
 Our gardens, outdoor eating areas, compost piles, and garbage offer places for these stinging insects to forage for food for themselves and their developing larvae.

 Where will I find wasps?

 Most wasp species prefer to live, hunt, and nest outside.
 Paper wasps place their nests up off the ground in trees, on utility poles, under decks, under roof eaves, and in the corners of door frames.
 German yellow jackets prefer to make their nests inside voids in homes and outbuildings, making them quite problematic for property owners.

 How do I get rid of wasps?

-If you are looking for pest control in the Charlotte area, turn to the local and experienced pest professionals at Aruza Pest Control.
+If you are looking for pest control in the Fort Mill, SC area, turn to the local and experienced pest professionals at Aruza Pest Control.
 We offer home and business owners the benefits of comprehensive pest control, superior customer service, and the peace of mind that comes with our guaranteed services.
 Our eco-friendly solutions solve current pest problems and keep them from returning.
 For home and business owners who want to protect their property from wasps, contact Aruza Pest Control today!